finnlestrange/71xn.github.io/_posts/2020-07-20-HTB-Mantis-Writeup.markdown

 To root this machine we need to use the impacket script `goldenPac.py` and the Python Kerberos Exploitation Kit's `ms14-068.py` script.
 This script will get the PAC (Privilege Attribute Certificate) structure of the specified target user just having a normal authenticated user credentials.
 This means we are able to get a shell as `SYSTEM` with normal user credentials and a user generated kerberos ticket, this exploit is explained here, [MS14-068](https://docs.microsoft.com/en-us/security-updates/securitybulletins/2014/ms14-068).

-Firstly, make sure you have impacket installed with, `pip3 install impacket`
+Firstly, make sure you have impacket installed with:

+{% highlight bash linenos %}
+pip3 install impacket
+{% endhighlight %}

 ### Getting James's SID